-Reclamation of cable scrap in Denmark today concerns reclamation of electrical cables with lead sheath used for power supply or communication purposes buried in the ground or at the sea bottom.
-The cables typically consist of solid copper conductors separated by oilsaturated paper surrounded by a solid and impermeable lead sheath wrapped in tarimpregnated textile and finally covered by a thin flexible ring of steel.
-One reclamation plant for such cables exists in Denmark.
+Reclamation of cable scrap in Denmark concerns reclamation of electrical cables with lead sheath used for power supply or communication purposes buried in the ground or at the sea bottom.
+The cables typically consist of solid copper conductors separated by oil-saturated paper surrounded by a solid and impermeable lead sheath wrapped in tar-impregnated textile and finally covered by a thin flexible ring of steel.
+One reclamation plant for such cables has existed in Denmark until 2002.
+The company have from 2002 chosen to shot down the reclamation of cable scrap and will in the future only deal with transformer waste.
+The annual emission in next section will therefore only be valid for 2000-2001.

-By the reclamation process the lead sheath is melted away at 500-600°C. The air stream that has a high content of soot, is afterwards treated in an afterburner at 875°C with a minimum of 6% O_2 for 2 seconds.
+By the reclamation process the lead sheath is melted away at 500 - 600°C. The air stream that has a high content of soot is afterwards treated in an afterburner at 875°C with a minimum of 6% $\rm O_2$ for 2 seconds.
 Via a heat exchanger the air stream is finally led through a bag filter with an inside layer of lime.
 The temperature around the bag filter is approx. 100°C.

-The reclamation plant is also receiving and separating old transformers.
+The reclamation plant is also receiving and separating old transformers, which will be the main future activity.
 The oil is tapped of and burned as fuel.
 However, this only applies for oil with less than 50 ppm of PCB.
-In those cases - happens very seldom - in which the oil contains 50 ppm of PCB or more, the transformers are directed to the central Danish facility for chemical waste (Kommunekemi - reference is made to section 5.2).
+In those cases - happens very seldom - in which the oil contains 50 ppm of PCB or more, the transformers are directed to the central Danish facility for hazardous waste (Kommunekemi - reference is made to section 5.2).